david90/ga-workshop/README.md

-# USThing iOS Workshop Session 3 and 4
+#  Assembly Workshop - iOS App on the Serverless Architecture

 ### About
 Building an app that has cloud features (upload files, social interaction, news feed etc.) requires a backend server.